Lindsay M. Adler- Certified Eating Disorder Specialist and Supervisor

 Traumas come in many different forms.
 Trauma can be a horrific life-threatening event, which endangers the individual’s survival or another’s survival.
 Traumas often feel unavoidable and unpreventable leading the person to feel helpless.
 Examples include being mugged or witnessing a murder.
 Trauma can also be any devastating experience where the individual feels distressed at the time and later feels unable to move past the experience (such as little “t” traumas as explained below).
+As professionals, we define traumas in two categories, though each can feel equally devastating to the individual.

-• Big “T” traumas: experiencing or witnessing a life threatening or terrifying event such as a rape, fatal or near fatal car accident, war, sexual or physical abuse, terrorist attack or witnessing a murder.
+Experiencing or witnessing a life threatening or terrifying event such as a rape, fatal or near fatal car accident, war, sexual or physical abuse, terrorist attack or witnessing a murder.

 Trauma exhibits itself in many ways: psychologically, physically, sexually and socially.
 Here is a list of common symptoms of trauma.